CBID2/Blog-posts/cldzi2v3300hqsdnv06lg1lyv.md

 ## Tip 5: Encourage Cross-Functional Collaboration

-Picture your DevOps team as a sports team, where each member brings unique skills, expertise, and plays a specific role to contribute to the overall success of the team.
+Picture your DevOps team as a sports team where each member brings their skills and knowledge to help the team succeed.
 But to really hit it out of the park, it's crucial for everyone to come together and collaborate effectively.
 That's where cross-functional collaboration comes in!
 By utilizing the strengths of each member, you can boost productivity, drive innovation, and achieve great results.
 So, let's take a closer look at some ways to implement cross-functional collaboration in DevOps:

 * **Add your comments on an issue raised in the product's repository:** Maybe the navigation section on the product's website needs more tabs?
 Or the design of the weather app needs darker colors?
 Whatever idea you have in that brain of yours, don't hesitate to share your ideas, you'll never know, they could be the very thing that helps solve the issue.